Axzk10/World-Data-Visualisation-/README.md

 Aqib Khan

 # License
-This project is licensed under the [License Name] - see the LICENSE.md file for details.
+This project is licensed under the [MIT License] where you can modify and adapt the code to your specific needs.